 There are no conditions on what the award may be spent and may be used to support fees, living expenses etc. during the degree course.
 Recipients also become Postgraduate Members of the Society.

-In 2022, the first year of the programme, the Society was able to award 6 Scholarships, thanks to the support of a generous donor.
+In the first two years of the programme, the Society was able to award 12 Scholarships, thanks to the support of the Past & Present Society, the Thriplow Charitable Trust, and a generous donor.
 The RHS seeks to offer as many Scholarships as we can to talented eligible early career historians.

-If you or your organisation would like to help us, please email firstname.lastname@example.org to discuss options with the RHS President , Professor Emma Griffin.
+If you or your organisation would like to help support future rounds of this programme, please email firstname.lastname@example.org to discuss options with the RHS President, Professor Emma Griffin.

-All further enquiries about the programme should be addressed to the RHS Membership and Grants Officer at: email@example.com.
+All other enquiries about the programme should be addressed to: email@example.com.